thecosignstudio/process/_chapters/02-research-and-concept.md

 - Have you gathered any user feedback?

 ### Define users’ goals
-For a better understanding of your users' needs and goals, we can use job stories.
+For a better understanding of your users' needs and goals, we can use [job stories](https://blog.intercom.com/using-job-stories-design-features-ui-ux/){:target="_blank"}.
 Based on our own empathy and this method, we can discover what users really need and what actions they have to take to achieve their goals.
 By knowing this, we can build a better [customer journey map](http://boxesandarrows.com/an-introduction-to-user-journeys/){:target="_blank"} that allows users to achieve their goals more quickly.

-For more information, [go here.](https://blog.intercom.com/using-job-stories-design-features-ui-ux/){:target="_blank"}
+Answer questions below to define better users goals:

 - What are the user [stories?](https://www.netguru.co/blog/doing-features-and-user-stories-the){:target="_blank"}
 - What are users’ [jobs to be done?](https://blog.intercom.com/using-job-stories-design-features-ui-ux/){:target="_blank"}